StudioLE/realflow-object-tracking/README.md

 RealFlow-obj-to-csv
 ===================

-Convert .obj files exported from RealFlow to a CSV to import to Grasshopper
+Convert .obj files exported from RealFlow to .csv files to import to Grasshopper